pritzvi/nara-starter/README.md

 ## Project Description
 Nara is a Chrome extension that helps users manage their tasks and reminders efficiently.
 Your task is to enhance this extension by implementing new features.

+## Features Implemented for HW4

+### 1. Speech Bubble Encouragement
+Whenever a user checks off a task, a speech or thought bubble appears near the deer with a short, encouraging message (e.g., “Great job!”, “You're making progress!”, “Keep going!”).
+The message is randomly selected from a set of positive affirmations and is displayed for a brief moment to motivate the user.

+### 2. Inspirational Quote Overlay
+Each time a new tab is opened (or the extension page loads), a random inspirational quote from a famous historical figure is displayed in a subtle overlay at the top of the page.
+This quote is intended to provide motivation and positivity to the user as they interact with their tasks.

 ## Enhancement Options
 Choose one of the following enhancements to implement:

-1. **Speech Bubble Encouragement**: Implement a feature where, whenever the user checks off a task, a speech or thought bubble appears near the deer with a short, encouraging message (e.g., “Great job!”, “You’re making progress!”, “Keep going!”).
+1. **Speech Bubble Encouragement**: Implement a feature where, whenever the user checks off a task, a speech or thought bubble appears near the deer with a short, encouraging message (e.g., “Great job!”, “You're making progress!”, “Keep going!”).
-2. **Daily Gratitude Log**: Implement a small text area where users can note one thing they’re grateful for each day.
-Over time, they can revisit a dedicated “gratitude log” to see their positive moments.
+2. **Daily Gratitude Log**: Implement a small text area where users can note one thing they're grateful for each day.
+Over time, they can revisit a dedicated "gratitude log" to see their positive moments.
 Provide an interesting method to save these entries and display them on a separate screen so users can easily access their past entries.
 3. **Mood Selection Prompt**: Implement a simple mood selection feature(e.g., happy, stressed, neutral) with a small icon or emoji.
 This allows users to log their emotional state quickly each day.
-4. **Rotating Weekly Challenge**: Implement a weekly challenge system—such as “Drink 8 glasses of water each day” or “Take a 10-minute walk daily.”
+4. **Rotating Weekly Challenge**: Implement a weekly challenge system—such as "Drink 8 glasses of water each day" or "Take a 10-minute walk daily."
 Users can check off these mini-challenges alongside their normal tasks for extra motivation.
 5. **Inspirational Quote Overlay**: Implement a short inspirational quote or positive affirmation that appears on each new tab, displayed in a subtle text overlay.
 6. **Implement a History Feature**: Maintain a log of all tasks and reminders created by the user, allowing them to revisit past items and track progress over time.
 7. **Custom Feature**: Propose a unique feature (requires instructor/TA approval).